fractastical/ar/app/playlist/README.md

 playlist, in addition to the `"nou"` and `"yes"` files from the `"bar"` playlist.
 Just like `w/all-files`, you can use sub-strings when adding files from a playlist.

-One caveat when including files from another playlist: the program will always correctly include files regardless of what order the templates are loaded in, but the program cannot handle infinite loops:

-    (title "foo")
-    (include "bar")

-    (title "bar")
-    (include "foo")

-The above two playlists will cause the program to never terminate.

 Limiting the scope of a pattern